-Press the number preceding the option, or press A and V to cycle to the option and then press Refer or Refer.
+Press the number preceding the option, or press A and V to cycle to the option and then press or I or III.

 Selected options, where appropriate, are checked (\checkmark).
 Selecting options with names ending with "..." brings up windows that provide more options.
 These options, and any further options they provide, can be selected in the same manner.
 Most windows have self-explanatory instructions.
-If more than one window is displayed, the topmost is the active one.
+If more than one window is displayed, the topmost is the one active.
 To cancel a window, press